Sumi-Math/Online-Retail/README.md

 # Online Retail - Calcutating CLV and Churn Rate of Customers

-In this project, we will calculate CLV ( Customer Lifetime Value) and the Churn Rate of customers.
-The main concept of the two aspects are discussed below.
+In this project, we calculated the CLV ( Customer Lifetime Value) and the Churn Rate of customers.
+The main concept of these two aspects are discussed below.

 ### Customer Lifetime Value (CLV):